 We performed a comparison between Hyper-V and IBM PowerVM based on real PeerSpot user reviews.

-Find out in this report how the two Server Virtualization Software solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The initial setup is simple.
-There's not much to do.
-We input one command or just one or two clicks on the UI.
-Initial setup in the Windows environment for any software is not that difficult."
+Find out in this report how the two Server Virtualization Software solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The interface is quite good."

 "You can increase resources with it automatically."